warning

 "Escape from Pompeii" is written and illustrated by Christina Balit.

-I mean, every time I look at it, I'm just blown away by the detail and the skill, the care that Christina Balit put into this front cover.
+Oh my goodness, take a look at that front cover, and it's, every time I look at it, I'm just blown away by the detail and skill, the care that Christina Balit put into this front cover.

 And imagine being an author and illustrator of a book, that's really quite, quite some achievement.

 So what do we know so far?
-"Escape from Pompeii" is a historical fiction picture-book text.
+"Escape from Pompeii" is a historical fiction, picture-book text.

 It's based on the eruption of Mount Vesuvius in 79 AD.